Enome/knockknock/README.markdown

 ##TODO

  - Throw a few errors around when stuff is missing.
 Like forgetting to pass the viewmodel to the constructor.
- - Implement a way so that error messages can be easily overwritten.

 ##Run specs